 Local non-profits or companies that provide services for people with developmental disabilities and their families

 These agencies receive contract funding from CLBC and may also fundraise and/or receive funding from government agencies to provide other programs.
 They may provide advocacy or planning services as well as funded programs.
 Some have allied foundations that may own land or other assets suitable for housing.

 Set up in each area with a CLBC office, to give voice to self advocates, families, service providers and community members

-The intent is that they play a major role in achieving the CLBC vision of lives filled with possibilities in welcoming communities through collaboration and awareness to support inclusion of people with developmental disabilities.
+The intent is that they play a major role in achieving the CLBC vision of communities of belonging, lives with connection through collaboration and awareness to support inclusion of people with developmental disabilities.

 People who help create inclusive housing

 Here is where you will find expertise in designing, building, renovating and managing housing units.
 Look for land, existing buildings, knowledge, funding and technical expertise here:

 The provincial umbrella organization representing non-profit housing providers across BC

 It has a mandate to provide research, advocacy and education about non-profit housing in BC.
 Programs include an annual educational conference and training for housing providers and community agencies with the capacity to build projects.